NexusARM/dark-and-darker-price-searcher/README.md

 ---

-## 📝 **Program Description**
+## 🖍 **Program Description**

-This program is designed to facilitate the price lookup of an item on [DND Prices](https://www.dndprices.com/) during a game. **Two screens are required** for optimal use: one dedicated to the game and the other to the browser.
+This program helps you quickly look up item prices on [DND Prices](https://www.dndprices.com/) during gameplay. **Two main components** handle the task efficiently:

-The program is divided into two main components:

 ### 1️⃣ **ImageProcessor**

-This part is a Python class that:

-- **Extracts text from the item description** visible on the game screen.
+This component extracts text from the game screen:

-- **How it works:**
-  1. Takes a screenshot.
-  2. Identifies the borders of the box containing the item description.
+- Takes a screenshot of the item description.
-  3. Crops the box to isolate only the item's text.
+- Identifies and crops the text box around the description.
-  4. Filters colors, keeping only those relevant (item name and random modifiers).
-  5. Processes the remaining text for accurate reading using OCR.
+- Filters and processes the text for accurate recognition using OCR.

-> **Note:** For correct operation, the item description must be fully visible on the game screen when this class is executed.
+> **Important:** Ensure the item description is fully visible in the game for the best results.

-### 2️⃣ **Dirty Clicker**
+### 2️⃣ **ApiUser**

-This second part of the program performs predefined clicks on the second screen.
-It is useful for automatically navigating the site and searching for the item.

-- **How it works:**
-  - Executes clicks on specific coordinates of the second screen.
-  - Currently, the coordinates must be manually configured based on your computer setup.
-  - The resolution is currently set to **2K**; if you use a different resolution, you will need to modify the code to adjust it.

-> **Note:** This component is still "rough" and could be improved to adapt automatically to different configurations.
+This component uses the data from the **ImageProcessor** to:

+- Make an API call to the DND Prices service.
+- Retrieve item prices programmatically, eliminating the need for manual searches.

+### 3️⃣ **Main Program**

+The `main.py` script combines both components, streamlining the entire process for you.

 ---

 ## 🚀 **How to Use the Program**

-1. Set up your environment:

-   - Ensure that the second screen is positioned and configured correctly.
+1. **Prepare Your Setup:**

-   - Modify the coordinates in Dirty Clicker to suit your setup.
+   - Open the file `launcher.bat` and update the two numbers in the file to match your screen resolution.

-2. Run the program:
+2. **Run the Program:**

-   - Execute the Python code and ensure the item description is visible when **ImageProcessor** is executed.

-3. Let the program do the rest! 😊
+   - Launch the `launcher.bat` file and wait for a terminal to open.
+   - In the game, hover over the item and press **Shift + P** to search for the price.
+   - The terminal will display the item's price.
+When two numbers appear, prioritize the second one, as it represents the final calculated price from the API.

 ---

 ## 💡 **Suggestions and Future Improvements**

-- **Coordinate automation:** Implement a more dynamic system to automatically detect click coordinates.
-- **Support for other resolutions:** Adapt the program to work without manual adjustments for different screen resolutions.
-- **User interface:** Add a graphical interface to simplify configuration and program usage.
+- **User Interface:** Add a graphical interface to make the program easier to configure and use.

 ---

-## 📬 **Contact**
+## 📨 **Contact**

 For questions, issues, or suggestions, feel free to reach out!